 How to Use a Lead Paint Test Kit (With Pictures)

-Whether you’re wanting to repaint a piece of furniture, or keep it as is, here is how to use a lead paint test kit on furniture.
+Whether you’re wanting to repaint a piece of furniture, or keep it as is, it’s always important to know if the existing paint contains lead.
+Using a lead paint test kit is a simple and effective way to know for sure.
+In this guide, we’ll go over how to use a lead paint test kit safely and efficiently.

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.